ce-store/ce-store/README.md

 # Controlled English (CE)

-Controlled English is a form of structured English that allows you to define models of concepts, their properities and relationships that is both Human and machine readable.
+Controlled English is a form of structured English that allows you to define models of concepts, their properities and relationships, that is both Human and machine readable.

 The CE Store contains everything you need to get started with a Controlled English environment.